 Head to the San Miguel River South Fork Preserve to spot a variety of birds, including the peregrine falcon.
 Popularly known as a birder’s paradise, it has some of the best spots to see Telluride wildlife.

 So, if you were wondering where and how to see animals in Telluride, we hope you now know exactly where you need to be!
+Getting to know the wildlife of Telluride, Colorado can be an extremely powerful and majestic experience, so we hope you are up for the adventure!
 And the best part, no matter which time of the year you visit you are sure to be greeted by sightings of some amazing local animals to make your trip that much more memorable.
 Don’t believe us?
 Pay a visit to this alluring town and find out for yourself!
 While adventuring, remember to practice safe wildlife protocols and respect the animals and their environments.
 We all share this fabulous nature, so we must treat it with the care and reverence it deserves.